segertonGH/Creative-Robotix-Educational-Platform-Arduino/README.md

 ## Install
 The library can be installed using the [standard Arduino library install procedure](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library) and is availble from the Arduino library manager.

 This library has two library dependencies [LEDControl](https://www.arduino.cc/reference/en/libraries/ledcontrol/) and [NewPing](https://www.arduino.cc/reference/en/libraries/newping/).
 Accept their installation when asked by the Arduino IDE.
-The Creative Robotix library makes use the arduino tone function which creates a timmer conflict with the NewPing library.
-To resolve this conflict, open NewPing.h and change all instances of " TIMER_ENABLED true" to " TIMER_ENABLED false" before saving.
+The Creative Robotix library makes use of the arduino tone function which creates a conflict with the NewPing library.
+To resolve this conflict, open NewPing.h and change all instances of "TIMER_ENABLED true" to "TIMER_ENABLED false" before saving.
 The NewPing.h file can be found in the [arduino library folder](https://docs.arduino.cc/hacking/software/Libraries).
+On windows machines the Arduino libary folder is typically found in "Documents/Arduino/" and from there NewPing.h will be found in the "libraries/NewPing/src" folder.

 ## Documentation